MatheSchool/typst-g-exam/docs-shiroa/g-exam-doc/configuration/localization.typ

 - points: A label that indicates the punctuation of the question in the plural.
 - page: Label _page_ in the footer of the exam.
 - page-counter-display: A label that indicates how to indicate the page number in the footer.
-- family-name: Tag _family name_ on the studen information.
+- family-name: Tag _family name_ on the student information.
-- given-name:Tag _given name_ on the studen information.
+- given-name:Tag _given name_ on the student information.
-- group: Tag _group_ on the studen information.,
+- group: Tag _group_ on the student information.,
-- date: Tag _data_ on the exam information.,
+- date: Tag _date_ on the exam information.,
 - draft-label: Watermark that will appear in draft mode.

 = Examples